reactplay/create-react-play/README.md

 - -c/create: Creates a play boilerplate within local directory structure
 - -u/update: Update an exsiting play
 - -p/prepare: Prepre an environment for build/run
+- -plays: set the path folder for your plays ( default is src/plays)
+- -i: Create default images for missing plays, create thumbnail and adapt image extension. (usage -i="a value")

 ## How it works